a4lg/ffuzzy/ffuzzy/src/_docs/compat_semver_violation.md

 This page lists all yanked versions because of SemVer-related issues:

-1. Violates SemVer compatibility (+ Rust rule about 0.x.y) itself, or
+1. Violates SemVer compatibility (+ Cargo rule about 0.y.z) itself, or
 2. Not yanking the version would result in SemVer violation on subsequent versions in the same version line.